adityatr64/adityatr64/README.md

 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : through github msgs
-- ⚡ Fun fact: i started studying
+- ⚡ Fun fact: i started studying(this was a lie)

 <!---
 adityatr64/adityatr64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.